kubevault/prometheus-exporter/docs/concepts/database-crds/databaseaccessrequest.md

 ### spec.subjects

 `spec.subjects` is a required field that contains a reference to the object or user identities a role binding applies to.
+It will have read access of the credential secret.
 This can either hold a direct API object reference, or a value for non-objects such as user and group names.

 ```yaml
 spec: